Mean--Variance Portfolio Selection by Continuous-Time Reinforcement Learning: Algorithms, Regret Analysis, and Empirical Study: Introduction

 \paragraph{\textbf{Theoretical results on regret in RL}} For episodic RL in discrete-time with finite state--action spaces, it has been established in the literature that the typical ``optimal" regret order is $\sqrt{N}$; see e.g. \citet{dann2017unifying,jin2018q,li2021breaking,agrawal2024optimistic}. \citet{gao2025square} and \citet{jin2023provably} obtain the same order for continuous-time finite-state Markov chain and a class of general-state, discrete-time Markov decision processes respectively.
 For diffusion processes, the only work we can find is \citet{szpruch2024optimal} that derives a regret order of $\sqrt{N}$ for a {\it model-based} linear--quadratic RL algorithm.
 All these works study expected reward maximization problems.
 For a class of risk-aware problems, the same $\sqrt{N}$ order has also been obtained in the discrete-time literature, such as in \citet{fei2020risk,fei2021exponential,liu2022distributionally,wang2023finite,xu2023regret,wenhaoregret}.
 By contrast, here we consider a mean--variance problem.
-To our best knowledge, the present paper is the first to study the regret on the Sharpe ratio (which is probably the most appropriate in the MV context) in a model-free, continuous-time setting.
+To our best knowledge, the present paper is the first to study the regret of the Sharpe ratio (which is probably the most appropriate in the MV context) in a model-free, continuous-time setting.

 The rest of the paper is organized as follows.
 In Section \ref{sec:overview portfolio approach}, we present the MV formulation in a continuous-time multi-stock market environment with factors, and discuss the fundamental differences between the conventional model-based plug-in paradigm and that of RL.
 Section \ref{sec:rl foundation} explains the key steps in a general RL algorithm to solve the MV problem.
-Section \ref{sec:proveable} presents a baseline algorithm and its theoretical guarantee on the convergence of the learned policies along with a regret analysis in terms of the Sharpe ratio.
-We then propose several modifications of the baseline algorithm for performance enhancement and practical implementation.
+Section \ref{sec:proveable} presents an algorithm and its theoretical guarantee on the convergence of the learned policies, along with a regret analysis in terms of the Sharpe ratio, for a multi-stock Black–Scholes market.
 Section \ref{sec:empirical} reports and discusses the results of an extensive comparative empirical study.
 Finally, Section \ref{sec:conclusion} concludes.
 Proofs and additional numerical results are included in the E-Companion.